OpenStarbound/OpenStarbound/README.md

   * **.woff2** fonts are much smaller than **.ttf**, [here's a web conversion tool](https://kombu.kanejaku.org/)!
 * Experimental changes to the storage of directives in memory to reduce copying - can reduce their impact on frametimes when very long directives are present
   * Works especially well when extremely long directives are used for "vanilla multiplayer-compatible" creations, like [generated clothing](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) or custom items/objects.
+* Perfectly Generic Items will retain the data for what item they were if a mod is uninstalled, and will attempt to restore themselves if re-installed.
+* Musical instruments have their own volume slider in the options menu.

 * Client-side tile placement prediction (rewrite from StarExtensions)
   * You can also resize the placement area of tiles on the fly.